bcgov/enhanced-travel-screening/README.md

 - Run the desired lambda function command from the [Makefile](makefile), which will be in the format `make run-local-lambda-*`
 - Wait for output.json to appear in the project root directory

-To trigger the workflow to deploy all lambda functions to AWS:
+To trigger the workflow to deploy all lambda function to an AWS environment:
-- Run `make tag-lambda-prod`
+- Example for dev env run - `make tag-dev`

 ## License